 The innovative nature of the project is that, in collaboration with five European countries, a practical model was adapted for working with fathers that covers: involving fathers, supporting child-centered paternity and reducing violence.
 During the project, guidelines for the involvement of fathers in family life were developed with the help of project partners.
 Those guidelines include descriptions and recommendations for communication, networking, funding and impact assessment.

 The most innovative moment in the “Caring Fathers” program, which is at the heart of the whole project, is the innovative approach to involving fathers who use violence or who are at high risk.
-Currently, the widespread problem is using punishment and separating fathers from their families (e.g. imprisonment, restraining order, taking the custody of the child, transfer of the child from the father, etc.).
-Instead, a more supportive approach could be used.
+Currently, there are some problems associated with approaches that only use punishment and separating fathers from their families (e.g. imprisonment, restraining order, taking the custody of the child, transfer of the child from the father, etc.).
+Restrictive approaches clearly have their place and can be effective, but a range of other methods might also be used and this is where Caring Dads can play a part in system responses to gender-based violence.
+In some cases a more supportive approach could be used, which can meet the needs fo fathers, mothers and most their children.
 Thus, during the project, a number of guidelines for understanding and involving fathers were tested and developed through the training of fathers’ groups and by involving the experts in the field and conducting campaigns.

 According to a UNICEF report, 40-70% of men who use physical violence against their partner also use violence against their children.
 About 50% of women who have experienced physical violence by their partner also use violence against their children themselves.
 The more frequent and severe the violence between the partners, the greater the risk to the child (Violence against children …, 2005).

 The current practice of preventing intimate partner violence has mostly been limited to punishing a man for a criminal offence and separating him from the rest of the family.
-The task of protecting and raising children remains primarily on the mother of the children, as well as all other activities concerning safety and the recovery from trauma.
-Men have been largely overlooked so far – they are likely to remain isolated, experience depression and this may lead to an increased risk of violence.
+In addition, the task of protecting and raising children remains primarily on the mother of the children, often without the support of services, with additional responsibilities for other activities concerning safety and the recovery from trauma.
+Men have been largely overlooked so far and are rarely called to account for their behaviour and their fathering practices in particular.
+Additionally they are likely to remain isolated, experience depression and this may lead to an increased risk of violence.
 At the same time, the global experience shows that changes in attitudes and behaviour have been brought along by alternative or custodial measures aimed at re-socialising criminals.

 At the same time, fathers who harm children are still looking for contact with their children or forging relationships with a new family: new victims.
 It has been found that it is often the most brutal episodes of violence (including killings) that have taken place since leaving.
 The program allows such fathers to be monitored during the implementation of the program, to assess the risk and to intervene if necessary.
 Impact studies of the program have shown that the risk of violence after passing through the program is reduced, which means fewer victims, less pressure and smaller cost to the social system.